1922 United Kingdom general election in Wales

-A general election was held in the United Kingdom on 15 November 1922.
-Of the 36 seats representing Wales, 35 seats represented constituencies contested under the first past the post electoral system, and 1 represented the University of Wales contested under the first past the post electoral system.
+On Wednesday 15 November 1922, the 1922 United Kingdom general election was held in Wales, to elect all 615 members of the House of Commons, with 36 constituencies being in Wales.
+35 seats represented territorial constituencies contested under the first past the post electoral system, and one additional seat represented the University of Wales which was also contested under the first past the post electoral system.